Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to a complaint completed on March 14, 2024, it was determined that Belle Terrace has a deficiency that has the potential for minimal harm to residents as related to the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey process.
+Based on an Abbreviated survey in response to a complaint completed on August 10, 2024, it was determined that Belle Terrace was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: